aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/titles/_index.md

 // Accessing the instance of the newly added chart const chart = worksheet.getCharts().get(chartIndex);

-// Adding SeriesCollection (chart data source) to the chart ranging from "A1" cell to "B3" chart.getNSeries().add("A1:B3", true);
+// Adding SeriesCollection (chart data source) to the chart ranging from "A1" cells to "B3" chart.getNSeries().add("A1:B3", true);

 // Setting the foreground color of the plot area